aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf/_index.md

 The following code example demonstrates how to convert a document to PDF 1.7 using [PdfSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/pdfsaveoptions/) with compliance to [PDF17](https://reference.aspose.com/words/python-net/aspose.words.saving/pdfcompliance/#pdf17):

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_pdf_save_options-ConversionToPDF17.py" >}}

+## Reduce PDF Output Size

+When saving to PDF, you can specify whether you want to optimize the output.
+To do this, you need to set the [optimize_output](https://reference.aspose.com/words/python-net/aspose.words.saving/fixedpagesaveoptions/optimize_output/) flag to true, and then redundant nested canvases and empty canvases will be removed, neighbor glyphs with the same formatting will be concatenated.

+{{% alert color="primary" %}}

+Using the **OptimizeOutput** property may affect the accuracy of content display.

+{{% /alert %}}

 ## See Also